acss-io/atomizer/docs/support.md

 **Atomizer** was originally developed by engineers at [Yahoo](https://www.yahoo.com).
 If you have questions, suggestions or ideas about how to use or improve **Atomizer**, please reach out to us!

+## Frequently Asked Questions

+Check out our [FAQ page](/frequently-asked-questions.html) for answers to common questions related to Atomic CSS and Atomizer.

 ## GitHub

 The atomizer code base (and all other packages) live in our [monorepo](https://github.com/acss-io/atomizer) repository.
 Feel free to file issues, pull requests or start a [discussion on GitHub](https://github.com/acss-io/atomizer/discussions).